Tomorrow, as part of National Bike Month, is National Bike to Work Day - a day set aside to promote commuting, at least part of the way, on bicycle.

-A quick cleanup and change of clothes once you arrive is all you need to be ready for the day.
+With all of these options, a quick cleanup and change of clothes once you arrive at work is all you need to be ready for the day.
 You may even find you're more energized than usual and can skip your usual cup of coffee.
 Make it a weekly thing (or even more often) and you'll start seeing real savings in your commuting costs—especially with rising gas prices.
-Still need convincing?
-Check out some of the benefits of biking to work that we posted a couple years ago.
-Who doesn't like shiny objects and weird clothes (you know, along with those reduced emissions and savings on fuel)?
+After all, who doesn't like shiny objects and funny clothes (along with those reduced emissions and savings on fuel)?

 So if you haven't already, pull out your bike from winter storage, tune it up, put on your helmet and safe riding attitude, and hit the road!

 Subscribe to receive updates from Energy Saver, including new blogs, updated content, and seasonal energy saving tips for consumers and homeowners.